slowproj/slowdash/docs/ControlsScript.md

   <input type="submit" name="test.set_V0()" value="Set">
 </form>
 ```
-Then, clicking the `Set` button will call the function `set_V0()` with a parameter in the `value` input field.
+Then, clicking the `Set` button will call the function `set_V0()` with a parameter from the `value` input field.

 #### Displaying the readout values on the SlowDash panels
-For a control node `V0`, and `V1`, defining `_export()` function in the User Task Script will export these node values, making them available in SlowDash GUI in the same way as the values stored in database.
+For control nodes `V0` and `V1`, defining an `_export()` function in the User Task Script will export these node values, making them available in the SlowDash GUI in the same way as values stored in the database.
 ```python
 device = ctrl.ethernet(host='192.168.1.43', port=17674).scpi()
 V0 = device.command('MEAS:V0')